insin/newforms/docs/forms_api.rst

       :type: :js:class:`ErrorList` (by default, but configurable via :js:class:`BaseForm` ``kwargs.errorConstructor``)

+   .. js:function:: BoundField#errorMessages()

+      :returns:
+         all validation error messages for the field - if there were none, returns an empty list.

+   .. js:function:: BoundField#errorMessages()

+      Convenience method for getting the first error message for the field, as a single error message is the most common error scenario for a field.

+      :returns:
+         the first validation error message for the field - if there were none, returns undefined.

    .. js:function:: BoundField#isHidden()

       :returns: ``true`` if the field is configured with a hidden widget.